Mercenary Company

 during this step, swapping equipment to and from the Trading Post (without rolling for Rare Item Availability) at full credit value and making up the difference in credits from the gang's Stash.

-If this is allowed, items do not go the the gang's Stash and are instead moved directly to and from the fighter card
+If this is allowed, items do not go the gang's Stash and are instead moved directly to and from the fighter card

 of a Merc currently on the gang's roster and the Trading Post.